alex1969/ai-prompt-governance/docs/onboarding_guide.md

-# 🧭 Stakeholder Onboarding Guide: LRMC Prompt Library
+# Stakeholder Onboarding Guide: LRMC Prompt Library

 Welcome!
-This guide helps Legal, Regulatory, and Compliance professionals understand how to use and contribute to the Prompt Engineering Library.
+This guide helps Legal, Regulatory, and Compliance (LRMC) professionals understand how to use and contribute to the Prompt Engineering Library.

 ## Purpose